Skip to main content

 The Constructor

-The constructor and its associated ImportingConstructor attribute are how Blish HUD identifies the correct class to instance when the module is enabled.
-As Blish HUD doesn't use any dependency injection, you may find it convenient to assign this to a static Instance variable on the module.
+The constructor and its ImportingConstructor attribute tell Blish HUD which class to instantiate when the module is enabled.
+Because Blish HUD does not use dependency injection, you may find it convenient to assign this to a static Instance variable on the module.

 [ImportingConstructor]